Benefits of Tai chi vs Yoga

 10) Tai Chi Regularly May Help Prevent Falls:

-A study involving 124 older adults (average age 81) with a history of falls found that those who participated in twice-weekly Tai Chi classes for six months had 1/3 the rate of falls when compared to a waitlist control group or subjects who received standard care.
+A study involving 124 older adults (average age 81) with a history of falls found that those who participated in twice-weekly Tai Chi classes for six months had 1/3 the rate of falls compared to a waitlist control group or subjects who received standard care.

 Disadvantages of tai chi: